xdSpoty/Code-000/README.md

 # Code-000

 Code-000 is a simple [Aniworld](https://aniworld.to/) donwlaod script written in Python.
 You can either download just one episode or a whole season.
-I recommend to use screens to use several series at the same time.
+I recommend to use screens to download several series at the same time.

 ## How to use